An angry spirit with a grudge has caused some trouble and headaches.

 The massive, 1874-built St. Augustine Lighthouse towers 165 ft above sea level.
-It is an American-made, sturdy, well-built, Alabama brick/Philadelphia iron tower, with 219 steps and small landings, offering breaks between the 50 winding-step interval staircases.
-On each landing, there is a window, looking out at the sea, or town of St Augustine, or other buildings on Anastasia island.
-Tom and I went up to the top and enjoyed the view, exploring the lighthouse.
+It is a strudy American-made tower made of Alabama brick and Philadelphia iron, with 219 steps and small landings, offering breaks between the 50 winding-step interval staircases.
+On each landing, there is a window, looking out either at the sea, the town of St Augustine, or at other buildings on Anastasia island.
+Tom and I went up to the top and enjoyed the view, as we explored the lighthouse.
 Just don’t look down, if you don’t like heights!
 The staircase winds along the curved walls, giving a great view downward to the ground floor in the middle – Yikes!

-The lens of this lighthouse is described as a “first-order” Fresnel lens, made of 370 hand-cut prisms, that are arranged in a beehive shape, that is 12 feet tall and 6 feet in diameter.
-This lens still worked under automatic electrical power, up until 2002, when the lighthouse itself was retired from Coast Guard service, given to the St. Augustine Lighthouse and Museum, Inc., who have done a marvelous job, running the lighthouse and other buildings as a museum, exploring various aspects of the history of the area, from early times to the present.
+The lens of this lighthouse is described as a “first-order” Fresnel lens, made of 370 hand-cut prisms, 12 feet tall and 6 feet in diameter, arranged in a beehive shape.
+It still worked under automatic electrical power, up until 2002, when the lighthouse itself was retired from Coast Guard service, given to the St. Augustine Lighthouse and Museum, Inc., which has done a marvelous job, running the lighthouse and other buildings as a museum.

-Their mission statement declares: “The Saint Augustine Lighthouse is dedicated to discovering, preserving, presenting and keeping alive the story or our nation’s oldest port.”
-They are considered to be the shining example as to how lighthouse museums should be presented, organized and run.
+Their mission statement declares: “The Saint Augustine Lighthouse is dedicated to discovering, preserving, presenting and keeping alive the story of our nation’s oldest port.”
+It is considered to be the shining example of how lighthouse museums should be presented, organized and run.
 The St. Augustine Lighthouse staff are recognized nationally as experts in restoration and museum operations.
-They are involved in not only educational opportunities, and preserving the past for other generations, but also in archaeological excavations of ship wrecks off St. Augustine and the surrounding waters.
+They are involved in not only educational opportunities, and preserving the past for other generations, but also in archaeological excavations of shipwrecks off St. Augustine and the surrounding waters.
 They help to preserve the artifacts found.
 Tom and I had such a great time looking at all the fascinating exhibits on display in the museum rooms, that it took more than an hour to see it all.

-As of June of 2010, the St. Augustine Lighthouse and Museum has been accepted as a partner of the Smithsonian, allowing the museum greater access to the Smithsonian’s substantial resources and exhibits on loan.
-Their exhibits should be even better!
+As of June 2010, the St. Augustine Lighthouse and Museum has been accepted as a partner of the Smithsonian, allowing the museum greater access to the Smithsonian’s substantial resources and exhibits on loan.
+As a result, their exhibits should be even better!

 There is so much history to be recorded and appreciated in St. Augustine, as this city is over 400 years old!
-Since the early days of St. Augustine, when it was a Spanish settlement, there was always a tower somewhere on Anastasia Island, not far from the spot where the St. Augustine Lighthouse now sits, as a tower on this island would give an exceptional view of the sea and incoming invaders.
+Since its early days as a Spanish settlement, there has always been a tower somewhere on Anastasia Island, not far from the spot where the lighthouse now sits, as a tower on this island gives an exceptional view of the sea and incoming invaders.
 The first two towers were built of wood.
-The first tower was burned to the ground in 1586, courtesy of Sir Francis Drake during an English attack on St. Augustine.
-The second wooden look-out tower lasted into the late 1600s.
+The first one burned to the ground in 1586, courtesy of Sir Francis Drake, during an English attack.
+The second tower lasted into the late 1600s.
 It was replaced with a sturdy, well-made coquina shell structure, sometime between the late 1600s and early 1700s.
 It was located near the present lighthouse, but a little to the north.

-When the British took over St Augustine in 1763, they improved this tower, by making it taller and by putting a canon on top, so they could warn the town of incoming dangers.
-I’m sure that the Spanish appreciated the additions made to the tower when they again were given back Florida in a treaty with Great Britain.
+When the British took over St Augustine in 1763, they improved this tower, by making it taller and by putting a cannon on top, so they could warn the town of incoming dangers.
+I’m sure that the Spanish appreciated these additions when they again were given back Florida in a treaty with Great Britain.

 After the Civil War was over, the lighthouse was put back into service.
 However, the tides had eaten the land away, and the need to move to a new location became apparent.
-This project of building of new lighthouse got off on the wrong foot in the very beginning; in purchasing the land needed.
-The government bought Dr. Ballard’s property, who wasn’t a happy camper about the final price dictated by the government.
-It seems that Dr. Ballard was forced to sell the land to them under the threat of eminent domain.
-After acquiring the land, this final version of the St. Augustine Lighthouse was built and finished in 1874, with 6 years to spare.
-The old lighthouse was washed away in a high tide in 188O.
+The new lighthouse project got off on the wrong foot from the beginning, with the purchase of the new land.
+The land’s owner, a Dr. Ballard, was unhappy with the government’s offering price.
+But he was forced to sell the land to under the threat of eminent domain, and the sale terms were final.
+In this way, the final version of the St. Augustine Lighthouse was built and finished in 1874, with 6 years to spare.
+The old lighthouse was washed away in a high tide in 1880.

 In 1876, the head light keeper’s house was built right behind the lighthouse.
-Other houses for the two assistant light keepers and other personnel were built on the property near the lighthouse as well.
+Other houses for the two assistant light keepers and other personnel were also built.
+David Swain was the very first caretaker, who lived not far from the lighthouse.
 Throughout the years, improvements were added, as times and needs changed.
 The St. Augustine Lighthouse became electrified in 1936.
 It was fully automated in July of 1955, which meant that only a caretaker who lived off-site was needed after that time.
-Chief James Pippin was the last, on-site light keeper, and David Swain was the very first caretaker, who lived not far from the lighthouse.
+Chief James Pippin was the last on-site light keeper.

 The old light keeper’s house was rented to Dan Holiday, from 1961-1967.
 After 1968, the house was no longer rented, which was a mistake, it seems.
 A fire destroyed the inside of it.
-But in 1980, The Junior Service League, from which the organization, The St. Augustine Lighthouse and Museum, sprang from, began the restoration project to bring the light keeper’s house back from its sorry state.
+But in 1980, The Junior Service League, from which The St. Augustine Lighthouse and Museum sprang, began the restoration project to bring the light keeper’s house back from its sorry state.
 The Lighthouse Tower was also restored.
 The lens was re-lighted in a glorious celebration in 1993.

 Though the lighthouse is now a museum, it is still used as a lighthouse as well, under private ownership, providing light at night for boats on the sea.